TheMartuu/datepicker-UI-only/README.md

 # datepicker-UI-only
-Datepicker created with HTML and CSS (non-functional)
+Datepicker created with the purpose of understanding HTML and CSS.
+It is not functional (yet)